rubiefawn/remedy/docs/rules/ability-scores-and-skills.md

 #### 🎭 Charisma

-This Identity-based skill represents social skills.
+This Resolve-based skill represents social skills.
 Charisma can be used to orate, persuade, intimidate, or lie.

 #### 💓 Fortitude